garthendrich/ArtistsOfTheGalaxy/README.md

 # Artists of the Galaxy

 Artists of the Galaxy is a game type screensaver created using WebGL.
-This was developed in compliance with the requirement of a final project for CMSC 161 2nd Semster of A.Y.
-2022-2023.
+This was developed in compliance with the requirement of a final project for CMSC 161 2nd Semester of A.Y.
+2022-2023 of the University of the Philippines Los Baños.
 This project is about a spaceship in space on a mission to travel across the galaxy and paint the planets with its bullets with power-ups you can pick up along the way.

 # Live Demo Link